Distressed property listings have surged in Victoria as the number of financially strained homeowners outpaces the national average.

 The state has lead the nation with a 5.6 per cent increase for October, well up on the national figure of 3.3 per cent above the figure for the previous month, representing 5351 homes.

-SQM Research managing director Louis Christopher during the past year, Victoria's distressed listings had risen a substantial 28.4 per cent.
+SQM Research managing director Louis Christopher said during the past year, Victoria's distressed listings had risen a substantial 28.4 per cent.

 Western Australia and South Australia recorded monthly rises of 10.5 per cent and 10.3 per cent respectively while Australian Capital Territory was up 7.1 per cent increase, and the Northern Territory up 1.6 per cent.